ai-aimbot/AIMr/README.md

 ## I need assistance!

-Feel free to create a github issue request (will be closed 3d without reply), or if you want to self-solve https://chat.openai.com.
+Feel free to create a github issue request (if you follow the example you are more likely to get a solution, will be closed 3d without reply), or if you want to self-solve https://chat.openai.com.

+**How to create an example issue request (copy paste and fill in)** What's wrong:
+Game:
+GPU:
+CPU:
+Windows Resolution:
+Game Resolution:
+OS:
+Any things you tried:

 © Catch Me If You Can Industries